Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 After opening the package, the drug should be stored in a tightly closed container.

-The indication for the use of the drug is:
+Indications for use of the drug are:

 • intestinal infection;